BCH-RC/scDown/README.md

 - `doTransferLabel(ReferenceSeuratObject, SeuratObject)` - Transfers cell type labeling from a reference Seurat object to a query Seurat object, enabling automated annotation based on known cell identities prior to downstream analysis.

 ## Contact
-- please create an issue under our repository by clicking the issue tab, we will try to address it.
+- Please create an issue under our repository by clicking the issue tab, we will try to address it.